 Article 93 Common rules for payments

-1. Without prejudice to Article 15(5) and (6) and subject to available funding, the Commission shall make interim payments no later than 60 days after the date on which a payment application is received by the Commission.
+1. Without prejudice to Article 15(5) and (6) and subject to available funding, the Commission shall make interim payments within 60 days of the date on which a payment application is received by the Commission.

 2. Each payment shall be attributed to the earliest open budget commitment of the Fund and category of region concerned.
-The Commission shall reimburse as interim payments 95 % of the amounts included in the payment application, which results from applying the co-financing rate for each priority to the total eligible expenditure or to the public contribution as appropriate.
+The Commission shall reimburse as interim payments 95 % of the amounts included in the payment application, which results from applying the co-financing rate for each priority to the total eligible expenditure or to the public contribution, as appropriate.
 The Commission shall determine the remaining amounts to be reimbursed or to be recovered when calculating the balance of the accounts in accordance with Article 100.

-3. The support from the Funds to a priority in interim payments shall not be higher than the amount of the support from the Funds for the priority laid down in the decision of the Commission approving the programme.
+3. The support from the Funds to a priority in interim payments shall not be higher than the amount of the support from the Funds for the priority laid down in the decision approving the programme.

-4. For the Union contribution taking the forms of support of Article 51, the Commission shall not pay more than the amount requested by the Member State.
+4. Where the Union contribution takes any of the forms listed in Article 51, the Commission shall not pay more than the amount requested by the Member State.

-5. In addition, the support from the Funds to a priority in the payment of the balance of the final accounting year shall not exceed any of the following amounts:
+5. The support from the Funds to a priority in the payment of the balance of the final accounting year shall not exceed any of the following amounts:

 (a) the public contribution declared in payment applications;